AvaProtocol/OAK-docs/_docs/automation-time-apis.md

     time: u64,
     /// The message you want the event to have.
     message: Vec<u8>,
 )
 ```

-** For those who are not familiar with rust `Vec<u8>` accepts a string input.
+* Rust `Vec<u8>` input fields accepts a string input.
 For example, "I am as unique as a snowflake" is a valid input.
-** If you are unfamiliar with unix time here is a handy [converter](https://www.epochconverter.com).
+* If you are unfamiliar with unix time here is a handy [converter](https://www.epochconverter.com).

 #### Errors